wp-plugins/filament/readme.txt

 === Filament ===
-Contributors: kynatro, dtelepathy, dtlabs, bethanydt Donate link: http://www.dtelepathy.com/
+Contributors: kynatro, dtelepathy, dtlabs, bethanydt, heyshawn Donate link: http://www.dtelepathy.com/
-Tags: Filament, apps, SlideDeck, Google Analytics, Wufoo, Typekit, Qualaroo, Olark, KISSmetrics, Flare, FlipJack, Pinterest, Reddit, ShareThis, Pinterest, Stumbleupon, Twitter, social bar, dtelepathy, dtlabs, Facebook
+Tags: Filament, apps, SlideDeck, Google Analytics, Mailchimp, Typekit, Flare, Ivy, Passport, Pinterest, Reddit, ShareThis, Stumbleupon, Twitter, Hacker News, Buffer, social bar, dtelepathy, dtlabs, Facebook
 Requires at least: 3.0
 Tested up to: 3.9
 License: GPL3
 Stable tag: trunk

-Install &amp; manage all your Web apps from a single place.
-Connect your website to Filament with this plugin, and never bug your developers again!
+This plugin makes it easy to connect your site to Filament.
+It gives you access to apps like Flare, Ivy, Passport and more.
+Managed from one place!

 == Description ==
-This plugin enables you to easily connect your website to the Filament app platform. **[Sign up for your free account now!][signup_url]**
+This plugin enables you to easily connect your website to the Filament app platform.
+Sign up for your free account now!
+It’s easy, quick and codeless and after connecting your website, adding apps is as simple as drag-and-drop.

 Filament lets you install & manage all your favorite Web apps from one place.
-A single piece of code is all that’s needed to begin dragging & dropping your favorite apps into your website - **you&rsquo;ll never have to bug your developers again!**  Works with Mailchimp, Wufoo, Google Analytics &amp; more!
+A single piece of code is all that’s needed to begin dragging & dropping your favorite apps into your website - you’ll never have to bug your developers again!

 Get instant access to the following apps:

-= CodeDrop =
-Drag & drop any code you like into your website.
-Use it to quickly place forms and surveys, install analytics, or even append content to your pages.

 = Flare =
 Get your content shared more, with beautiful, customizable sharing buttons, insights and analytics (planned feature).

+= Ivy =
+Visitors will be prompted with a beautiful sharing interface any time they highlight content on your site for sharing.

 = Passport =
 Beautifully display all your online profiles in a tiny, engaging badge on your website.

+= CodeDrop =
+Drag & drop any code you like into your website.
+Use it to quickly place forms and surveys, install analytics, or even append content to your pages.

+= Mailchimp =
+Drag and drop a Mailchimp form right onto your site.

-= FlipJack <em>(coming soon!)</em> =
+= Google Analytics =
-Pack your content inside the world’s most interesting button, and deploy it anywhere!
-Perfect for signup forms, videos, image galleries and more.
+The easiest way possible to add the web’s best analytics system to your site without code or FTP required.

 *And more on the way!*